Continuing Education Activity

 Turtle headache is a subtype of the broader category of hypnic headache.
 This condition is a rare, episodic headache syndrome first described in late 1980.
 Hypnic headaches can occur as either a primary headache disorder or potentially secondary to a malignant process.
 It also has the names "clock-wise" headache or an "alarm clock" headache due to its clinical features.
 It characteristically presents as a strictly sleep-associated headache with a repetitive pattern in the sense that it occurs at the same time every night.
 According to the ICHD-3 criteria, attacks have to occur on at least 10 days a month for greater than 3 months and last for 15 minutes up to 4 hours after waking.
 Many patients report some motor activity during headache attacks such as reading or eating.
 Restlessness or autonomic symptoms, which are characteristic of cluster headaches, are not observed with hypnic headaches.
 Most patients report moderate pain that can be either bilateral or unilateral.
 There may be some underlying association between migraines and hypnic headaches, but most individuals had their last migraine attack years before the presentation of the hypnic headache.
 As mentioned previously, the turtle headache is a small subtype of hypnic headaches.
 Not much is known regarding this type of headache, but it typically occurs in the morning after awakening and after going back to sleep.
 It is usually bilateral and occurs when an individual retracts his/her head under the blankets, like a turtle retreating into its shell.

 The etiology of turtle headache is unknown but is suspected to be due to gray matter volume changes in the posterior hypothalamus, which is the biological clock of the human body.
 There have been some studies about the volume of the hypothalamus as a diagnostic biomarker of chronic migraine.
-While not specific to turtle or hypnic headache, this can play an important role in solidifying the etiology of these headaches.
+While not specific to turtle or hypnic headaches, this can play an important role in solidifying the etiology of these headaches.
 A recent study examined this relationship and found evidence of functional connectivity and structural plasticity within the hypothalamus in concordance with the pathogenesis of migraines.
 Another study compared hypnic headaches and cluster headaches, which showed decreased and increased gray matter volume, respectively, in the posterior hypothalamus.
 In terms of turtle headache, There is not much known about the pathophysiology.
 While changes in the hypothalamus are one of the suspected theories, so is the role of hypoxia.
 Studies have demonstrated a possible link between hypoxia, migraine, and cluster headache, but the exact mechanism of this is not yet known.

 In terms of hypnic headaches in general, they typically appear after the age of 50 years old, but there have been rare reports in patients as young as 8 years old.
 There is a slight female predominance in terms of these headaches with a ratio of about 3 to 2.
 The actual incidence and prevalence of hypnic headaches are not known because it is likely underdiagnosed.
 The same goes for turtle headaches because there is so little information about them that patients are likely not getting diagnosed with them in the first place.
 There have been no reported familial cases nor is the frequency of the condition known.
 The majority of why all of this information is so obscure and unknown is because of the lack of knowledge in terms of diagnosis.
 Many patients who may suffer from turtle headaches or other forms of hypnic headaches never get the exact diagnosis, and thus, the statistics behind the condition remain a mystery.